NOAA Releases 2021-2022 Winter Outlook

 When it comes to temperatures, with the exception of the Pacific Northwest and Northern Rockies/Great Plains, most of the country is expected to be above average this winter.

 Although several periods of extreme cold are expected in Chicago, episodes of above freezing conditions could keep Lake Michigan from completely freezing.
-That factor would make for more lake effect snow events for areas downwind of the lake in both Chicago and northern Indiana.MORE NEWS: McCormick Place Expects To Generate $1.2 Billion For City And State This Coming Year, With Impact Well Beyond Convention Center
+That factor would make for more lake effect snow events for areas downwind of the lake in both Chicago and northern Indiana.MORE NEWS: Dozens Of Chicago Firefighters, Water Department Workers Sue To Block City's Vaccine Mandate

 To read NOAA’s full outlook, Click Here.